 Though it might not be possible to eradicate all negative thought patterns during these exceptional circumstances, there are actions we can take to at the very least reduce them.

 Read on for tips on the best way to protect your mental health if you’re riding this lockdown train solo.

 Reduce the stressors

-A Lancet journal on the impact of the Coronavirus quarantine published just days ago predicted that the greatest stressors for those alone were likely to be the duration, fears of infection, along with frustration and boredom.
+A Lancet journal on the impact of the Coronavirus quarantine published in March predicted that the greatest stressors for those alone were likely to be the duration, fears of infection, along with frustration and boredom.